ResearchComputing/Documentation/docs/running-jobs/slurm-commands.md

 $ squeue --user=your_rc-username --start --iterate=n_seconds
 ```

-Press `ctrl`-`z` to stop the command from looping and bring you back
+Press `ctrl`-`c` to stop the command from looping and bring you back
 to the terminal.

 For more information on squeue, [visit the Slurm page on